CarInsurance.com Insights

 Learn more about who has the cheapest full coverage auto insurance

-In Arizona, drivers with a history of such violations typically pay $797 more annually than drivers with clean records.
+A driver with a history of traffic violations pays $797 more annually in Arizona than an individual with a clean driving record.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference